zqhans/go-the-right-way/content.en/docs/coding-practices/_index.md

+---
+title: "Coding Practices"
+weight: 40
+bookFlatSection: true
+# bookToc: true
+# bookHidden: false
+# bookCollapseSection: false
+# bookComments: false
+# bookSearchExclude: false
+---

-# Coding Practices in Go
+# Coding Practices

+**Notice:** generated with AI (google-labs-jules)

 This section covers best practices and common patterns for writing robust and maintainable Go code.
 Adhering to these practices will help you and your team build better software.